tawnyalee/C769-ROM3/_sources/task2_ROM3.md

 - F1.
 Provide a table outlining project goals, objectives, and deliverables.
 - F2.
 Separate from the table, describe each listed goal and objective.

-At minimum, there should be one goal, each goal should have two objectives, and each objective have one deliverable.
+At a minimum, there should be one goal, each goal should have two objectives, and each objective has one deliverable.
 Here's an example of what this might look like:

 <blockquote>
    <style type="text/css">